koneksk8/alkfejlll/README.md

 ##details
 Upon entering the website the user find himself on the index page, he is able to register a new user there.
 After logging in they find themselves on the warehouse list page where:

 -they can add entitys to the warehouse, they can give it a location and a description.

 -they can edit existing items, and delete them.

 -and finally log out

 ##hardware stats for developing:

 default pc requirements for using c9.io

 ##softwares used for developing:

 c9.io

 windows 7

 ##minimal software requirements for running the app:

 -pentium 4

 -1 GB ram

 -gfx card capable of 1024*768 resolution

 ##additional requirements:
-interactive user interface,easy handling
+-interactive user interface

+-easy to handle

 ##database plan:
 ![clickable](readme/structure.png)

 ##softwares to run:
 -any OS

 -nodeJS

 -install packages

 -npm install <package name>  command

 packages used:

 -bcryptjs 2.3.0

 -body-parser 1.14.1

 -chai 3.3.0

 -connect-flash 0.1.1

 -express 4.13.3

 -express-session 1.11.3

 -express-validator 2.17.1

 -hbs 3.1.1

 -passport 0.3.0

 -passport-local 1.0.0

 -sails-disk 0.10.8

 -sails-memory 0.10.5

 -mocha 2.3.3

 -zombie 4.1.0

 -waterline 0.10.26

 ##TEST:

-*test.js
-*models/user.test.js
+-test.js

+-models/user.test.js

 ##ui sketch: